 Taxable Income ← Line 15, Form 1040

-Step 1 — Find Your AGI
+Step 1 — Find your AGI

 The IRS sets Roth IRA income limits annually.
 Here are the 2025 phase-out ranges:

-| Filing Status | Full Contribution | Phase-Out Range | No Contribution |
+| Filing Status | OLD (2025) | NEW (2026) |

-| Single / Head of Household | Below $150,000 | $150,000 – $165,000 | Above $165,000 |
+| Single / HoH — Phase-out range | $150,000 – $165,000 | $153,000 – $168,000 |

 MAGI for Roth IRA = AGI